Christmas Tree Collection in Brussels: Everything You Need to Know

 Conditions for Pickup

-Only natural trees are accepted during this collection.
-Here are some instructions to follow before placing your tree on the street:
+Only natural trees are accepted for this collection.
+Here are some guidelines to follow before placing your tree on the street:

-- Remove all decorations : It is essential to remove all decorations, fairy lights, baubles and other accessories from your tree before putting it out for collection.
+- Remove all decorations : It is essential to remove all decorations, lights, baubles, and other accessories from your tree before putting it out for collection.
 Artificial or decorated trees will not be collected.

 - No plastic bags : Do not place your tree in a plastic bag or net.
-The tree must be placed "naked" to allow for effective recycling.
+The tree must be placed "naked" to ensure efficient recycling.

 - Maximum size : If your tree is too big (over 2 meters), consider cutting it into two parts to make collection easier.

-Christmas tree collection in Brussels is done directly at your door, according to the green waste collection schedule in your neighborhood.
-Simply place your tree on the curb the day before collection or early in the morning, before the truck comes by.
-Make sure that the tree does not obstruct pedestrians and that it does not obstruct traffic.
+Christmas tree collection in Brussels is done directly at your door, according to your neighborhood's green waste collection schedule.
+Simply place your tree at the curb the day before collection or early in the morning, before the truck arrives.
+Make sure the tree doesn't obstruct pedestrians or block traffic.

-If you live in an apartment building or residence, check with your property manager or condominium for specific instructions, as some buildings organize internal collection points.
+If you live in an apartment building or residence, check with your property manager or condominium for specific instructions, as some buildings have internal collection points.

 An Ecological Valorization Process

-The fir trees collected by Brussels services are then sent to specialized recycling centers.
-There, they are crushed to be transformed into compost or mulch .
+The trees collected by Brussels services are then sent to specialized recycling centers.
+There, they are shredded to be transformed into compost or mulch .
 These materials are then used to nourish the soil or protect green spaces in the city.

-In addition, recycling your tree reduces the carbon footprint associated with the production and transportation of these trees.
+Additionally, recycling your Christmas tree reduces the carbon footprint associated with the production and transportation of these trees.
 By choosing to recycle, you contribute to a circular economy where organic waste is reused to improve the urban environment.

 Natural or Artificial Christmas Tree: Which is More Eco-Friendly?

-There is often a debate between choosing a real or artificial tree for Christmas.
-Here are some elements to help you make an eco-responsible decision:
+There's often a debate over whether to choose a real or artificial Christmas tree.
+Here are some tips to help you make an eco-friendly decision:

 - Natural fir : Grown mainly in Europe, it has a relatively short life cycle but is biodegradable and recyclable.
-Its carbon footprint is also low, especially if it comes from local production.
+Its carbon footprint is also low, especially if it is produced locally.

 - Artificial tree : Made of plastic, often in Asia , it has a longer lifespan, but its carbon footprint is higher due to the materials and transportation.
-For an artificial tree to be more environmentally friendly than a natural tree, it would have to be kept and reused for about 10 to 20 years .
+For an artificial tree to be more environmentally friendly than a natural one, it would need to be kept and reused for about 10 to 20 years .

 By choosing a natural tree and recycling it correctly, you are making a more environmentally friendly choice.